 Flatiron School Coding Bootcamp Interview Questions

 The Flatiron School interview is held online.
-During your Flatiron School interview, you will discuss your ambitions and tell your story.
+During your Flatiron School coding bootcamp interview, you will discuss your ambitions and tell your story.
 This gives the school a chance to learn more about you and why you want to join this coding bootcamp.

 After the Flatiron School interview, you will be sent a code assignment.
 Once the code assignment is completed and submitted, you will be set up with an instructor to review the assignment.

 At Coding Dojo, once you’ve applied, you’ll get a call to set up a 15 to 30-minute phone interview to get to know you better.
 Once the coding bootcamp interview is complete, your application goes to the admissions team for a final decision, which is made two to three days after the interview.
 The decision is based on the Coding Challenge score.